jadijadi/lpic1book/content/1025_use_rpm_and_yum_package_management.md

+Title: 102.5 Use RPM and YUM package management
+Date: 2021-08-03 13:09
+Category: 102

-#102.5 Use RPM and YUM package management
+# 102.5 Use RPM and YUM package management

 *Weight: 3*